 What are WordPress plugins and why do you need them?

-When I started this blog, I had not the slightest idea of what plugins are and what they do.
+When I started this travel blog, I had not the slightest idea of what plugins are and what they do.
 In human language, plugins are software, little programs, apps if you want to, that add different functions to your website.
-For example, I use a plugin to extract my 10 most popular posts, to see how many visitors I get and what posts they read, or to protect my site from illegal login attempts.
+For example, you can have a plugin to extract your 10 most popular posts, to see how many visitors you get and what posts they read, or to protect your site from illegal login attempts.

 Which plugins to use when starting a website?